 Mold in the Bathroom

 - If the mold is on a shower or bathroom wall, cleaning is okay.

-- A solution for doing this is to mix one half of a cup of bleach with a gallon of water.
+- Mix 1 cup of bleach with 1 quart of water.
 Place in a spray bottle.

 - Spray the area that mold has grown.

-Like a disease, preventing the mold from growing is the best way at treating it.
+Like a disease, preventing mold from growing is the best way at treating it.
 There are many things that you can do to keep mold at bay.
-The first step is to make sure that the mold has been cleaned thoroughly before you attempt to use preventative measures.
-Follow the directions above to clean the mold.
+The first step is to make sure that mold has been cleaned thoroughly before you attempt to use preventative measures.

 Once the area is clean, you can then use several things to help you to keep mold out.

 You should not allow water or humidity to linger for any amount of time.
 To help with this, you can purchase and run a dehumidifier in the room.
 This is a great way to remove water and humidity and ultimately protect your home from black mold.

 Wipe Down Sinks, Tubs, and Shower Stalls after using Them